aptos-labs/aptos-core/aptos-move/framework/aptos-stdlib/doc/smart_vector.md

 ## Function `pop_back`

-Pop an element from the end of vector <code>v</code>.
+Pop an T from the end of vector <code>v</code>.
 It does shrink the buckets if they're empty.
 Aborts if <code>v</code> is empty.